Projects

 This program focuses on events and experiences that expand our lens, with a goal to uncover true back stories, framing what we think we know today around our local history, culture, ethnicity, and the people who have contributed to our community.

-Future programs slated throughout the year are: Black History Month programming in February. and Juneteenth celebration in June.
+The other programs slated throughout the year are: Black History Month programming in February. and Juneteenth celebration in June.